vanderhoornm/android-MythTV-Leanfront/README.md

 - There is a row for "All" at the top.
 - After the recording groups there is a row for "Videos", which shows the MythTV Videos by directory.
 - There is a row labeled "Settings" at the bottom. select "Settings" and press enter to see and update program settings.
 - There is a "Refresh" icon on the settings row to refresh the list of recordings and videos from the backend.
 Note that the list is also refreshed after using Settings.
-The refresh does not perform a rescan at the backend, currently you will have to do it from a normal frontend or run "mythutil --scanvideos" on the backend.
+The refresh does not perform a rescan at the backend, currently you will have to do it from a normal frontend or run "mythutil \-\-scanvideos" on the backend.

 ## Playback